<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2218854618445248&amp;ev=PageView&amp;noscript=1"/>

 The test does nothing more than torment animals and delay the development of effective new treatments for human mental health conditions, which are desperately needed.

-Several universities, including King’s College London, as well as many major pharmaceutical companies have stopped subjecting animals to these cruel near-drowning tests, which have also been used in neurobehavioural research.
+Several universities, including King’s College London, as well as many major pharmaceutical companies have stopped subjecting animals to these cruel near-drowning tests, which have also been used in neurobehavioural studies.
 It’s time the University of Bristol followed suit and invested in humane, human-relevant, non-animal methods.

 Professor